 Actual programs, especially on the subsidy side, have eligibility based on personal and household characteristics like income that can be altered by households.
 For example, giving a subsidy to employees who are not offered health insurance will cause more people to take jobs without health insurance.
 To form a weight for such a program, I follow index number theory and take the simple average of (i) the fraction of the population that would be eligible and participate with behavior held fixed at its no-ACA values, and (ii) the fraction of the population actually participating under the ACA.
-Given that I am writing before the ACA goes into full effect, I make conservative estimates of ACA behavioral patterns (i.e., for purpose of forming weights I error on the side of assuming that the ACA's behavioral effects are minor), drawing on the literature whenever possible.
+Given that I am writing before the ACA goes into full effect, I make conservative estimates of ACA behavioral patterns (i.e., for the purpose of forming weights I error on the side of assuming that the ACA's behavioral effects are minor), drawing on the literature whenever possible.
 I also report sensitivity analysis in Appendix V.

 Table 1's weights often cannot be independently varied, because eligibility for one of the programs often implies ineligibility for another.
-Table 3 shows how Table 1's weights are related to each other by partitioning the entire population of non-elderly household heads and spouses who would be working absent the ACA.
-The partitions depend on how the person receives his health insurance (Table 3's "HI holder" column indicates which case applies), the income interval for the person's household (the "FPL interval" column indicates which case applies), and the health benefits offered by his employer (indicated at the top of the table).
-Each column in each of Table 3's four panels has three entries: one for each labor supply margin.
-The sum of all of the weights for "FT-not employed" plus the sum of all of the weights for "PT-not employed" is one because the entire would-be working population has the option of reducing their labor supply by not working.
+Table 4 shows how Table 1's weights are related to each other by partitioning the entire population of non-elderly household heads and spouses who would be working absent the ACA.
+The partitions are based on the source of health insurance (Table 4's "HI holder" column indicates which case applies), the income interval for the person's household (the "FPL interval" column indicates which case applies), and the health benefits offered by his employer (indicated at the top of the table).
+Each column in each of Table 4's four panels has three entries: one for each labor supply margin.
+The sum of all of the weights for "FT-not employed" plus the sum of all of the weights for "PT-not employed" is one because the entire wouldbe working population has the option of reducing their labor supply by not working.
 Each "FT-PT" weight is identical to the corresponding "FT-not employed" weight because a full-time employee can reduce labor supply either by reducing hours or by not being employed.

-For example, the entry of 0.183 in the top row of Table 3 means that 18.3 percent of the would-be working population of non-elderly household heads and spouses (hereafter, "population") (i) would be employed with ESI from his or her employer (who does not offer health benefits to its part-time employees) (ii) lives in a household with income between 100 and 400 percent of the federal poverty line, and (iii) would take up an exchange subsidy if it were available.
-The (slim) majority of the population is represented in the "all others" panel because they are insured through an employer and have household income above 400 percent FPL or because their household income is below the poverty line.
+For example, the entry of 0.131 in the top row of Table 4 means that 13.1 percent of the would-be working population of non-elderly household heads and spouses (hereafter, "population") (i) would be employed with ESI from his or her employer (who does not offer health benefits to its part-time employees) (ii) lives in a household with income between 100 and 400 percent of the federal poverty line, (iii) could not obtain coverage through a spouse's employer during periods of non-employment, and (iv) would take up an exchange subsidy if it were available.22 The majority of the population is represented in the "all others" panel because they are insured through an employer and have household income above 400 percent FPL, or because their household income is below the poverty line, or because they have ESI and would obtain coverage through a spousal employer during times when they were not full-time employed.23